30x – stories about us

 I interviewed 30 women around the age of thirty and asked how they were doing for real.
-The texts they wrote are published in the book 30x – Stories About Us / 30x –Tarinoita meistä (published in 2012).
-The texts are written based on questions about difficulties in life and how to survive them.
-I learned, that by listening only thirty people I started to hear the problems of not only of a generation but a society.
+The texts they wrote are published in the book 30x – Stories About Us (30x –Tarinoita meistä).
+The texts are written based on questions, that deals with difficulties and life shaping experiences.
+By listening only thirty people I started to hear the problems of a generation but even more the problems of the society.
 There are strong themes that start to repeat – such as depression, loneliness, heartbreaks, lack of money, big life-changing decisions, health problems or the lost of a family member.
-We all say we’re doing fine when someone asks, but the truth usually is totally different.

 30x Portrait photography